 How to tackle TPS assumed knowledge work

-Aimed at TPS Modular students, tutor Lauren O’Brien explains the ins and outs of the TPS pre-course work.
+Aimed at students who will be sitting a first attempt at TPS exams in June 2017, TPS Level Controller Lauren O’Brien explains the ins and outs of the TPS pre-course work.

 This article explains the approach for Assumed Knowledge from TC.
 Look out for a follow-up piece on Pre-Course work for TPS coming in a few weeks.

 Students coming to TPS classes before May 2017 received their joining instructions before Christmas.
 Students due to attend classes in in May 2017 will receive their joining instructions approximately 8 weeks before the class start date.

 The recommended pre-course study hours vary from subject to subject.
 Everyone needs to complete all four TPS subjects at some point, so don’t worry; if you have a larger number of hours for this course, it will even out on a later course.

 FR / ABS

 Afin / Fr / Tax

 Read on to find out why it’s hugely important to spend time on the TPS pre-course work before coming to class.

 Why TPS pre-course work matters